 Are you looking for ways to teach about the real St. Patrick with your kids?
 I love finding out the real story behind popular holidays.
 I also have an Irish background, my brother has red hair after all.

 I wanted to find out the real story of St. Patrick's and find some fun and easy ways you can learn about him with your kids.
-So today I am sharing what I have found; resources for teaching the REAL story of St. Patrick for kids.
+Today I am sharing what I have found; resources for teaching the REAL story of St. Patrick to kids.

-- He wasn't from Ireland either, he was from England
+• He wasn’t from Ireland either, he was from Britain (England)

-- He turned to God and God sent him back to Ireland to spread Christianity to them (he was a missionary!)
+• He learned about God and felt called to go back to Ireland to spread Christianity (he was a missionary)

-- Shamrocks, rainbows, leprechauns and other St. Patrick Day symbols are part of Irish myths, not the real holiday
+• Shamrocks, rainbows, leprechauns, and other St. Patrick's Day symbols are part of Irish myths, not the real holiday

 Links to check out: